adamleerich/trackone.github.io/_pages/songs.md

 ---
 title: Song list
 subtitle: Stuff you're likely to hear at our gigs
 description: List of songs played by TrackOne band.
-TrackOne is a rock & roll cover band in Central Connecticut
+TrackOne is a rock & roll cover band in Central Connecticut.
 featured_image: "/images/drum-head-bw-ar67.png"
 ---